“Majnoun Layla” is a suite of 6 movements for Piano (and optional Req)

 The suspicious thing here is that Qays was fully aware of these customs, and the dangers of mentioning the name of Layla in his poems, which was considered an act of declaring love according to the traditions of his tribe.
 This leads us to think about the reasons that led him to manifest his love without taking into consideration the consequences.

-Was the intention to challenge the accepted norm and to try to change habits and make public love acceptable?
-Or was his goal to wander and savor the torment of the distance as fuel for his poems and as a bridge towards the beauty of poetry and literature?
+Was the intention to challenge the accepted norm to try to change habits and make public love acceptable?
+Or was his goal to wander and savor the torment of the distance as fuel for his poems and as a bridge toward the beauty of poetry and literature?
 As it is clear that he never tried to heal the wounds of his love or to find an alternative to compensate him for the pain of separation.
 On the contrary, he determined to increase his longing at every opportunity given, to promise himself Laila, and to dwell on impossible dreams even after receiving the news of her marriage, and then the news of Her death.

 About the Story